mayconkluser/42porto_C_Linux_Prep/C05/ex00/README.md

 # Iterative Factorial in C

-This repository contains a simple C function that computes the factorial of a given integer using an iterative approach.
+This repository contains a C function that computes the factorial of a given integer using an iterative approach.
+The function has been updated to use `long` variables to handle larger numbers and prevent overflow for relatively larger values of `nb`.

 ## Function Overview